Semi-Dirac and Weyl Fermions in Transition Metal Oxides

 where $|\psi_{n\mathbf{k}} \rangle$ is the spinor Bloch wave function of the $n^{\rm th}$ band with eigenenergy $\varepsilon_{{n}\mathbf{k}}$, and $\mathbf{v} \!=\!(v_x, v_y)$ is the velocity operator.
 We use Wannier interpolation based on maximally-localized Wannier functions~\cite{Marzari_PRB1997,Souza_PRb2001}.
 The Berry curvature in the $\rm P \!-\!
 N \!-\!
-Q$ plane, the same plane considered in Fig.~\ref{fig1}(b), is shown in Fig.~\ref{fig3}(a).
+Q$ plane is shown in Fig.~\ref{fig3}(a).
 The semi-Dirac point, being gapless, reveals zero Berry curvature at the center $\rm P$ point.
 We introduce TRS breaking and opening of an energy gap at the semi-Dirac point by constraining to a spin polarization at the Nb sites.
-Fig.~\ref{fig3}(b) shows a large Berry curvature contributions at and near the $\rm P$ point with $M\!=\!0.2$, which represents 20$\%$ spin polarization along the $+z$ direction. $M$ is defined as $M=\sum_{a\in {\rm Nb}~t_{2g} {\rm~orbitals}} \langle n_{a,\uparrow} \rangle -\langle n_{a,\downarrow} \rangle$, where $n_{a,\uparrow}$ is the occupation of electrons at orbital $a$ and spin $\uparrow$.
+Fig.~\ref{fig3}(b) shows a large Berry curvature contributions at and near the $\rm P$ point with $M\!=\!0.2$, which represents 20$\%$ spin polarization along the $+z$ direction. $M$ is defined as $M=\sum_{a\in {\rm Nb}~t_{2g} {\rm~orbitals}} \langle n_{a,\uparrow} \rangle -\langle n_{a,\downarrow} \rangle$, where $n_{a,\uparrow}$ is the carrier density in orbital $a$ and spin $\uparrow$; the magnetization is compatible with the magnetic space group $4/mm’m’$.
 The enhanced Berry curvature induced by a nonzero $M$ strongly suggests the nontrivial band topology.
-To check this possibility, we compute the topological invariant via the Wannier charge centers $\bar{x}_n$, corresponding to the Wannier functions that are maximally localized in one dimension, defined as~\cite{Soluyanov_PRB2011}
+To check this possibility, we compute the topological invariant via the Wannier charge centers (WCCs) $\bar{x}_n$, corresponding to the Wannier functions that are maximally localized in one dimension, defined as~\cite{Soluyanov_PRB2011}